terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

-# Buyify (Web, 500, 15 solves)
+# Buyify (Web, 500, 15 solves) by [@terjanq]
-I decided to solve a few Web challenges from this year [CSAW 2019 (Quals)] and `Buyify` was one of them.
-The challenge was created by [@itszn13] and was solved by 15 teams.
+This is a solution of [Buyify] web-task from [CSAW 2019 (Quals)] ctf.
+The challenge was created by [@itszn13], was worth 500 points and was solved by 15 teams.

+*The challenge was really awesome and since all the [files] required to run the instance locally are provided it could be worth taking a look at it before reading through this write-up*

 ### Quick look
 We are provided with a simple [website] where we can:
-- visit `flag` store and by `flag` there
+- visit `flag` store and buy `flag` there
 - create our own store
-- update store description
+- update our store description
-- create new items
+- create items in our store

 After playing around with the webiste I noticed an interesting template in *update store description*
 ```html
 <p class="title">{{ store_name }} Store</p>
 <p class="subtitle">Welcome to a store for all things {{ store_name }}</p>
 ```
+Given that, I suspected the problem to be [Server-side Template Injection] related.

 ### Handlebars and 0day
-The first thing to try is always `{{7*7}}` to search for a possible template injection.
-When doing so we can notice the following error:
+The first thing to try with templates is always `{{7*7}}`.
+That can quickly confirm whether we hit mentioned template injection.
+When doing I could notice the following error:

 ```
 Error: Parse error on line 1: